Farmers adamant on repeal of farm laws won’t serve any purpose: Haryana CM Khattar | Politics

 On Union Agriculture Minister Narendra Singh Tomar's appeal to the protesting farmers to end their agitation and his invitation for talks, Khattar said, ''The farmer unions are adamant on only one thing -- repeal of the farm laws -- without being able to pinpoint at any shortcomings of the laws.''
 “It does not serve any purpose if they remain adamant on just one thing and making it a precondition for talks with the government,” he said at a press conference here.

 “What I feel is that Kisan word is a very pious word.
-Everyone, including me, the government, common people, believe those leading this agitation have faith and respect towards farmers.
+Everyone, including common people, government and I would say even those leading this agitation have faith and respect towards farmers.
 But the sad part which has come out of this agitation is that some incidents have happened prompting people to raise questions,'' he said in an apparent reference to the sexual exploitation incident at Tikri border.

 The Haryana Police had last month launched a probe into allegations by the father of the victim woman, who died after showing COVID-like symptoms, at a hospital in Bahadurgarh in Jhajjar district, that she had been raped by two men she had accompanied to the farmers protest site at Tikri border.